microsoft/pxt-mkc/README.md

 node ./scripts/release.js bump makecode-core
 ```

+After bumping core, to update the CLI package
+- update the core version in the package.json of makecode-node
+- then `node ./scripts/release.js bump makecode-node`

 ### Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a